-Specifying a submission script
+Specify a submission script

-To submit an application to the agency, a submission script must be specified for the application in administration.
+To allow citizens to submit an application to the agency, you must specify a submission script for the application in the administration system.
 The submission script is required because applications require additional information, which does not form part of the application, to be captured before the applications can be submitted.

 For example, a Cash Assistance application requires information that relates to the citizen's ability to attend an interview.
 This information would not be appropriate for another type of application that does not require an interview to be conducted, for example, unemployment insurance.
 Electronic signatures are another example of the type of information that would typically be captured by using a submission script.

 This data might not be captured as part of the script, as citizens can submit the application before they complete the script.